Distribution of the bad part of class groups: Dirichlet series and Tauberian Theorem

-In this section, we discuss the analytic properties of some Dirichlet series, which could be treated as useful tools in later sections.
 Let's first present a Tauberian Theorem that is used in the paper repeatedly.
-Recall that for the complex variable $s\in\mathbb{C}$, we write $s=\sigma+it$. \begin{theorem}[Delange-Ikehara] \cite[Appendix II Theorem I]{narkiewicz2014elementary} Assume that the coefficients of a Dirichlet series are real and non-negative, and that it converges in the half-plane $\sigma>1$, defining a regular function $f(s)$.
+Recall that for the complex variable $s\in\mathbb{C}$, we write $s=\sigma+it$. \begin{theorem}[Delange-Ikehara] \cite[Appendix II Theorem I]{narkiewicz2014elementary} Assume that the coefficients of a Dirichlet series are real and non-negative, and that it converges in the half-plane $\sigma>1$, defining a holomorphic function $f(s)$.
 Assume, moreover, that in the same half-plane one can write